-346-11.2 Basis for Pay Adjustments: When an acceptance strength test result falls more than 500 psi below the specified minimum strength, core samples may be obtained in accordance with ASTM C 42 from the respective LOT of concrete represented by the low acceptance strength test result for determining pay adjustments.
+346-11.2 Basis for Pay Adjustments: When an acceptance strength test result falls more than 10% or 500 psi, whichever is greater, below the specified minimum strength, core samples may be obtained in accordance with ASTM C 42 from the respective LOT of concrete represented by the low acceptance strength test result for determining pay adjustments.
 Price adjustment will be applied to the certified invoice price the Contractor paid for the concrete or the precast product.

-Do not core hardened concrete for determining pay adjustments when the 28 day acceptance cylinder strength test results are less than 500 psi below the specified minimum strength.
+Do not core hardened concrete for determining pay adjustments when the 28 day acceptance cylinder strength test results are less than 500 psi or 10%, whichever is greater, below the specified minimum strength.